data-integrations/wrangler/docs/directives/invoke-http.md

 ## Usage Notes

 The INVOKE-HTTP directive is used to apply a transformation on data using an existing REST service.
-This directive passes the specified columns as the POST body as a JSON Object.
+This directive passes the specified columns as the POST body in the form of a JSON Object.
 The keys in the JSON object are the column names, with the values and their types derived from the objects stored in the column.